How NoDelulu Works

 - Prompt injection defence: Documents containing adversarial patterns designed to manipulate AI models are sanitised before processing.
 Your text is preserved; we just mark the suspicious patterns so models treat them as data, not instructions.

-Stage 2 — Multi-Model Analysis
+Stage 2 — The Analysis

 |---|---|---|

-Stage 3 — Merge by Consensus
+Stage 3 — Adversarial Scoring

-Stage 4 — Web Search Verification
+Stage 4 — Web Grounding

 Every document starts at 100 (clean).
 Each finding deducts points based on: